nebulastream/topology-change-generator/README.md

 Run the command to build the project `cargo build --release`.

-Run the following command to generate topology changes with default configurations `target\release\cmad_tool`.
+Run the following command to generate topology changes with default configurations `target/release/cmd_tool`.

-Run the following command to know all command line options `target\release\cmad_tool --help`.
+Run the following command to know all command line options `target/release/cmd_tool --help`.

 # Parameters